What are sections, notes and pages?

 You then need to drag and drop the appropriate selection from the cross-arrows into the reading list, and fill in the information as needed.

 Once you have created your section/note/page, you can use the drag and drop feature to move it around the list and place it wherever you want it to be.

 This is useful if you want to move weekly teaching around, as you do not need to recreate the entire section.

 This will display a drop down with all of the sections listed.

 To rearrange sections, you just need to drag and drop them as appropriate.
 You will see a black line or box indicating where the section will be moved to.

-If you are struggling with this, please email email@example.com and we can help you with this.
+The video below demonstrates this.
+If you are struggling, please email email@example.com and we can help you.